RebeccaKessler/Machine_Learning/README.md

 Once we were satisifed with the performance of our final model, we started to think about potential applications of our final model, an attractive user interfence, and an engaging concept for the video presentation.
 To succeed in this undertaking, We distirbuted the tasks among the members as follows:
 - Giulia: creating the different simple ML models to predict the language level of French texts
-- Rebecca: workign on the advanced techniques and developing the user interface on streamlit.
+- Rebecca: working on the advanced techniques and developing the user interface on streamlit.

 # Comparison of Different Models